brainhack-school2020/ADHDsubtypes_project/README.md

 We were interested in gender differences and ADHD subtype differences, so we started by plotting their scalp distribution.
 White electrodes indicate the significant differences (computed via Mann-Whitney non parametric test and corrected with Bonferroni).

-Here is the scalp plot showing gender differences.
+Here is the scalp plot showing sex differences.

 ![](images/eeg_gender.PNG)